1dv024/exercise-solution-proposals/exercise-personal-check-digit/README.md

         ///     string.
 If format is null or an empty string, the format specifier, 'Y', is used.
         ///     <list type="bullet">
         ///         <item>
-        ///             Getting a string where the birtdate is specified by eight digits.
+        ///             Getting a string where the birthdate is specified by eight digits.
 To do this, use the "Y" format specifier.
         ///         </item>
         ///         <item>
-        ///             Getting a string where the birtdate is specified by six digits.
+        ///             Getting a string where the birthdate is specified by six digits.
 To do this, use the "y" format specifier.
         ///         </item>
         ///         <item>
         ///             Getting a string where the personal identity number is unformatted.
 To do this, use the "g" format